Thayer's Quest

 Thayer's Quest is a LaserDisc video game initially developed by RDI Video Systems in 1984 for their unreleased Halcyon console, and later released in arcades as a conversion kit for Dragon's Lair and Space Ace.
-In 1995 it was ported to home consoles and PC under the title Kingdom: The Far Reaches.
 The arcade machine had a membrane keypad for controls instead of a joystick.
 To help players learn the daunting—for an arcade game—controls, a small holder containing instructional leaflets was attached to the cabinet.

-A sequel, Kingdom II: Shadoan, was released in 1996.
+In 1995 Kingdom: The Far Reaches was released, a point and click adventure game for PC, 3DO and CD-i that re-uses the animation and some elements from Thayer's Quest with a new voice over to give the game a new story.
+A sequel to this reworked version, Kingdom II: Shadoan, was released in 1996.

 Plot

 One thousand years ago, the Five Kingdoms (Weigard, Illes, Iscar, the Far Reaches, and Shadoan) were united under the benevolent rule of the Elder Kings until the evil wizard Sorsabal allied himself with dark forces from the land of Shadoan.
 With their dreadful power, Sorsabal destroyed the Elder Kings and claimed Shadoan as his own domain.
 The Elder Kings preserved their power by parting the Hand of Quoid (pronounced "kwode") - the great Amulet that was the source and focus of all true magic - and creating the Five Relics.
 They concealed one Relic in each of the Five Kingdoms knowing that, if Sorsabal possessed the Hand, he would wield absolute control over all he surveyed.
 Indeed, Sorsabal and his dark minions are searching for the Relics.
 As Thayer Alconred - a sorcerer's apprentice and the last survivor of the Elder Kings' bloodline - the player must find the Relics and restore the Amulet of Power before Sorsabal does.

 During the game, Thayer visits only three of the kingdoms and finds their relics.